 The calendar has flipped to August and training camp is now open across the National Football League.
 We are less than a month away from kicking off the 2021 NFL season, and there’s no better time to begin handicapping the opening week’s schedule.

 Read below for odds, a betting preview, and predictions for every game on the Week 1 NFL schedule.

 Dallas Cowboys at Tampa Bay Buccaneers (, O/U )

 The 2021 season opens on Thursday, Sept.
 9 with the Super Bowl champion Buccaneers playing at home, which is also the site where they lifted the Lombardi Trophy in February.
-Dallas will have a healthy Dak Prescott at quarterback and is currently the favorite in the NFC East while Tampa Bay is also favored to win the NFC South.
-The champs opened as nearly a touchdown favorite and the total is among the highest for the opening week.
+Coming to town as underdogs are the Dallas Cowboys, a team that hopes to compete for an NFC playoff spot.

 Seattle Seahawks at Indianapolis Colts (, O/U )